swcarpentry/python-novice-inflammation/_extras/guide.md

 ## Overall

-This lesson is written as an introduction to Python, and our goal is to explain to the students that all computer software no matter what langauge they are written in is composed of concepts like variables, conditionals, looping and functions.
-We make a special effort to introduce the functions, the single most important idea in programming that allows reusability and efficient logical organization of the software.
+This lesson is written as an introduction to Python, but its wider purpose is to introduce an important idea in programming: how to solve problems by building functions, units of code that allow reusability and efficient logical organization of software.

-We show how to solve problems by building functions, each of which can fit in a programmer's working memory.
-In order to teach that,
-we must teach people a little about the mechanics of manipulating data with lists and file I/O so that their functions can do things they actually care about.
+So that our functions can do things we actually care about, we cover programming concepts such as variables, conditionals, loops, lists, and reading data from files.

 Our teaching order tries to show practical uses of every idea as soon as it is introduced;
 instructors should resist the temptation to explain the "other 90%" of the language